 Hanover Street anchors a bustling area where locals and visitors alike line up to purchase fresh pastries and to dine at the wonderful restaurants and delis.
 Just a block or so away is Boston’s scenic waterfront with restaurants like the Battery Wharf Grill.
 The area is so popular that to ensure residents can park, the city issues special permits for their cars.
 But for visitors, there is available street parking and lots aplenty.
 It’s a bit easier to park here than in New York’s Little Italy centered on Mulberry Street in lower Manhattan.

 Here are the sign and alley leading into the restaurant.

-There were wonderful options for seating from which we chose to sit inside near the bar.
+There were wonderful options for seating and we chose to sit inside near the bar.

-As we entered we saw some interesting wall displays, including awards for hospitality.
+As we entered, we saw some interesting wall displays, including hospitality awards.

 Some appetizer options.

 Everyone was pleased and raved about their main courses.